grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "45 meters."

-"OK, start leveling out," said Hemi, "I think you can stay above 50.
+"OK, start leveling out," said Hemi, "I think you can stay just above 50.
 I have to go prep and load the mine."
-Hemi listened for one second more to the sonar, checked his stopwatch, and sidled back to load the second device into the escape trunk.
+Hemi listened for one second longer to the sonar, checked his stopwatch, and sidled back to load the second device into the escape trunk.

-The _Gnat_ clearly did not like being this deep, it groaned and cracked and gave every impression of being on the verge of imploding.
+The _Gnat_ clearly did not like being this deep.
+It groaned and cracked and gave every impression of being on the verge of imploding.
 Hemi reassured himself that he had been in lots of boats that were just 'noisy' when they went deep --- though apparently perfectly sound.
-Some boats just liked to vocally let their operators know about the stress they were suffering, like whiny children.
+Some boats just liked to be vocal about letting their operators know the stress they were suffering, like whiny children.
 On the other hand, those were professionally-built boats designed by engineers.
 Those boats just happened to have a few idiosyncrasies.
 Hemi could not shake off the knowledge that this boat was built by...
 Shakes.
-It was _all_ Idiosyncrasies.
+It was _all_ idiosyncrasies.

-It was only a minute later before both Hemi and Shakes knew it was not just the _Gnat_ being vocal.
+Only a minute later, both Hemi and Shakes knew it was not just the _Gnat_ being vocal.
 There was water in the bilge and it was rising.
-They could hear water sloshing around.
+They could hear it sloshing around.
 Somewhere in the _Gnat_, the seams were leaking.

 "Better hurry Hemi.
 I'm not sure how much longer we can stay this deep."